-A selection of the gardens currently able to be seen are The Grasses Garden, The Fountain Garden, The Oriental Garden, The subtropical style Garden (May to October), The Italian Garden and the Dry Garden.
+A selection of the gardens currently able to be seen are The Fountain Garden, The Japanese Garden, The Spirit of Cornwall (Chelsea 2018), and The Italian Garden.

 Winter in the garden can be as delightful and interesting as any time, with the low sun on the red, yellow and orange stem colours and the peeling bark of many trees hidden during the summer months by the leaves.
 Shrubs, grasses and the dried heads of herbaceous plants carry the garden through to late January when early bulbs and Hellebores create a carpet of colour.

 Spring is a vibrant season with Tulips, Crocuses, Hyacinths and Daffodils used in formal bedding schemes with Pansies and wallflowers, as well as drifting through the main borders.
 A huge range of spring bulb colours can be seen in the trials beds.